DNAPhone/WeLAB-4-makers/README.md

 To set your _We-LAB 4 makers_ kit up, connect your Raspberry Pi to the internet, open the terminal and follow the next steps.

 1 .
-If you have not done it before, expand the file system by running raspi-config command, and reboot.
+If you have not done it before, expand the file system by running _raspi-config_ command, and reboot.
 ```
 pi@raspberrypi ~ $ sudo raspi-config
 pi@raspberrypi ~ $ sudo reboot
 ```

 2 .
-If you have not yet enabled the camera, update the firmware, reboot and enable it by running raspi-config command.
+If you have not enabled the camera yet, update the firmware, reboot and enable it by running _raspi-config_ command.
 ```
 pi@raspberrypi ~ $ sudo rpi-update
 pi@raspberrypi ~ $ sudo reboot